CONSTRUCTION ACCIDENT LAWYER MINNESOTA

 OSHA is Making a Difference

 - In four decades, OSHA and its state partners, coupled with the efforts of employers, safety and health professionals, unions and advocates, have had a dramatic effect on workplace safety.

 - Since 1970, workplace fatalities have been reduced by more than 65 percent and occupational injury and illness rates have declined by 67 percent.
 At the same time, U.S. employment has almost doubled.

 - Worker deaths in America are down–on average, from about 38 worker deaths a day in 1970 to 12 a day in 2012.

 - Worker injuries and illnesses are down–from 10.9 incidents per 100 workers in 1972 to 3.4 per 100 in 2011.

 INJURED IN CONSTRUCTION SITE ACCIDENT MN LAWYERS

-If you have been injured in a construction accident in MN, call our office and speak with an attorney for a free consultation.
-Our construction site accident lawyers will discuss your case with you and explore whether you have a claim against a third party so that you can be more fully compensated for your injury.
+If you have been injured in a construction accident in MN, call our office and speak with a lawyer for a free consultation.
+Our construction site accident attorneys will discuss your case with you and explore whether you have a claim against a third party so that you can be more fully compensated for your injury.
 We have offices in Minneapolis, Woodbury, Edina, and St. Louis Park.
 A construction accident injury attorney can also meet you at your home in St. Paul MN, Roseville, Forest Lake MN, Lino Lakes, Golden Valley, Maple Grove, Rogers MN, Plymouth, Chanhassen, Chaska, Albert Lea, Prior Lake MN, Burnsville, Richfield MN, and other cities throughout the state.